ahmdaliielsayed/Custom-Views/README.md

 Introduction
 ------------

-Custom Fan Controller is an app for makin custom DialView.
+Custom Fan Controller is an app for making custom DialView.

 In this codelab, the Fan DialView starts with off.
 When you click on DialView, the indicator moves to 1.